impactorbitco/handbook-main/content/ims/policies/environmental/Sustainability Environmental Policy.md

 ## Conclusion

 Sustainability is not a trend—it is our shared responsibility.
-At Green Orbit Digital, we view Earth and space as interconnected environments vital to the prosperity of current and future generations.
+At Impact Orbit Creative Group, we view Earth and space as interconnected environments vital to the prosperity of current and future generations.

 Through alignment with frameworks such as **Space4SDGs**, the **UN COPUOS LTS Guidelines**, and **Scotland’s Space Sustainability Roadmap**, we aim to catalyse a greener, more inclusive, and resilient future.
 By embedding sustainability in our services, values, and operations, we empower others to act for the benefit of people, planet, and beyond.